ballantynedewolf/WolfChart/README.md

 # WolfChart v1.4
 by Ballantyne de Wolf and Offspring Digital

-This is professional optometrist/optician/ophthalmologist tool for measuring visual acuity.
-I cannot be used safely by the general public.
+This is a professional optometrist/optician/ophthalmologist tool for measuring visual acuity.
+It cannot be used safely by the general public.
 If you have any concerns about your vision or eyes, consult a qualified professional.

 Now that's out of the way, the objectives are: